wp-plugins/bulletproof-security/readme.txt

 * Enhanced Search: Allows you to search all of the Login Security database rows/Fields
 * Click the Login Security Read Me help button for full descriptions of all features and options.

+= BulletProof Security Idle Session Logout (ISL) Features =

+* Turn On|Turn Off: ISL is Turned Off by default.
+Select Turn On ISL to turn ISL On.
+* Idle Session Logout Time in Minutes: Time in minutes for when an idle/inactive User should be logged out of your site.
+* Idle Session Logout Page Login URL: Change the Login URL if your Login page is not the default WP Login page.
+* User Account Exceptions: Disable ISL by User Account names.
+User Account Exceptions override the User Roles option setting.
+* Enable|Disable Idle Session Logouts For These User Roles: Enable ISL for Users by User Role: Administrator, Editor, Author, Contributor and Subscriber.
+* Enable|Disable Idle Session Logouts For TinyMCE Editors: Disable ISL for any/all pages that have a TinyMCE Editor on them.

+= BulletProof Security Auth Cookie Expiration (ACE) Features =

+* Turn On|Turn Off: ACE is Turned Off by default.
+Select Turn On ACE to turn ACE On.
+* Auth Cookie Expiration Time in Minutes: Time in minutes for when a User should be logged out of your site.
+* Remember Me Auth Cookie Expiration Time in Minutes: Time in minutes for when a User should be logged out of your site when the User has checked the Remember Me checkbox.
+* User Account Exceptions: Disable ACE by User Account names.
+User Account Exceptions override the User Roles option setting.
+* Enable|Disable Auth Cookie Expiration Time For These User Roles: Enable ACE for Users by User Role: Administrator, Editor, Author, Contributor and Subscriber.

 = BulletProof Security DB Backup|Database Backup Features =

 * Manual or scheduled database backups